caydenlund/cpp-utilities/args/README.md

-# C++ Utilities

-This repository contains several miscellaneous utility libraries and applications.

-## `args`: A command line argument parser.
+# `args`: A command-line argument parser

-A single header file is included (`args/args.hpp`).
-This header file defines a new class, `util::args`, which parses the command-line arguments.
+Are you tired of parsing command-line arguments?
+This module makes it dead simple.

+## Features

+* Options that accept arguments (`-n3`, `--output file.txt`, `--foo=bar`).
+* Arguments that can appear multiple times.
+  For example, you might want to count the number of `-v` options to determine the verbosity level.
+* Concatenation of multiple single-letter options (`-abc` is equivalent to `-a -b -c`).
+* Double-hyphen: all following arguments are treated as program operands.

+## Concepts

-The arguments are inspired by the POSIX and GNU argument syntax, according to the following rules:
+The argument style is inspired by the POSIX and GNU argument syntax, according to the following rules:

-* There are four types of arguments:
+* There are five types of arguments:
     1. **The program name**.
 This is, of course, the first argument in the array.
        In a call to `clang++ file.cpp -o exec`, the program name is `clang++`.
     2. **Options**.
 There are two kinds of options: short (single-character) and long (multi-character).